 We entered into lease arrangements for facilities, including corporate, manufacturing and office space.
-As of March 31, 2022, we had fixed lease payment obligations of \$63.3 million, with \$7.0 million payable within 12 months.
-The fixed lease payment obligations include payments owed under signed lease arrangements that are expected to commence in 2022.
+As of March 31, 2023, we had fixed lease payment obligations of \$58.8 million, with \$8.1 million payable within 12 months.

 Commitments related to Corlieve acquisition (nominal amounts)